 I was fortunate to grow up in a family that openly seeks healing and truth.
 My mom’s family connected my brothers and me to gardening and wildcrafting in Tennessee where I grew up, and dad’s medical, pastoral and Quaker lineage focused us towards healing and insight.
 Dad was both a surgeon and an explorer of consciousness.
 At a young age I came across books by Charles Tart, John Lilly and R. E. Schultes in our library at home.
 As a young man, I had a powerful +4 experience high up in the Smoky Mountains of Tennessee, sitting with good and trusted friends.
 I felt an opening to what seemed like the ground of being, existential Truth, or God.
 This helped change my whole sense about my place in the universe, I felt, for the better.
 I was able to go to my dad and say, “Hey this is real, this can be liberating.”
 All of this led me to engage a lifetime of research into consciousness, with support from elders of my family, which means a lot to me.
 I deeply appreciate that this was possible and I wish this warm ancestral connection for others.

 It was a privilege to be able to travel with my family and later with my father to observe and engage diverse traditional healing and sacred plant practices.
 It was deeply informative to explore diverse indigenous healing and religious traditions in Brazil, Guatemala, Mexico, India, to participate in indigenous Bruha practices in the Phillipines.
 I enjoyed journeys to Esalen and to places in Northern California like Harbin Hot Springs with dad, and worked quietly with small groups over these decades, seeking healing and insight.
 During this time I was able to connect, learn from and explore consciousness with different teachers, explorers and luminaries.
 Exposure to diversity is a great teacher.
-Rare and precious time was experienced in remote areas, learning from traditional healers, receiving instructions, learning about plants and practices.
-It has been a privilege to grow care, respect and trust with traditional curanderos and curanderas from different traditions, and to ask and receive permissions to return plants and practices home to my community.
 My intentions are to return these privileges through service, to support careful, respectful and effective practice, healing and deepest insight with plant sacraments.

 Formative memories include sitting with my dad, Terence McKenna and Jonathon Ott in a little cabana in Mexico, exploring mushrooms that we’d found growing wild.
 At the pyramids in Palenque we enjoyed a journey with Sasha and Anne Shulgin.
 I was able to strike up plant-focused relationships with amazing people like Rob Montgomery [Of the Jungle Entheobotanicals].
 Rob was a great soul and a pioneering entheobotanist, as is his then-partner Jane Straight.
 Jane is so generous and loving with plants.
 You might see her at the next Women’s Visionary Congress.